The Bride with White Hair (1993) / Action-Fantasy

 MPAA Rated: Not rated, but probably R for violence

 Cast: Leslie Cheung, Brigette Lin, Ng Chun-Yu, Lui Sau-Ling, Nam Kit-ying

 Screenplay: David Wu (based on the novel, "Bain mao nu" by Liang Yusheng

-A collection of eight clans collectively known as the Wu-Tang Clan (no, not the rap group) are terrorized by possible extinction by a sorcerous and evil clan led by siamese twins, who are using a witch-woman weened by wolves to wage war on Wu-Tang warriors.
-Things take an unexpected turn when Cho Yi-Hang, reluctant leader of the Wu-Tang warriors, falls in love with the witch, complicating matters for both parties.
+A collection of eight clans collectively known as the Wu-Tang Clan (no, not the rap group) are terrorized by possible extinction by a sorcerous and evil clan led by Siamese twins, who are using a witch-woman (Lin, Handsome Siblings) weaned by wolves to wage war on Wu-Tang warriors.
+Things take an unexpected turn when Cho Yi-Hang (Cheung, Rouge), reluctant leader of the Wu-Tang warriors, falls in love with the witch, complicating matters for both parties.